The prostate is a small gland, about the size of a walnut, found only in men.

 The prostate produces part of the fluid that makes up semen.

 The growth of the prostate depends on the male sex hormone, testosterone, which is made by the testes.

-Prostate cancer, which generally affects men over the age of 50, is the third most common cancer and the fifth most common cause of cancer-related deaths among men in Hong Kong*.
+Prostate cancer, which generally affects men over the age of 50, is the third most common cancer and the fourth most common cause of cancer-related deaths among men in Hong Kong*.
 It differs from most other cancers in the body because small areas of cancer within the prostate are very common and may remain unchanged for some time before they begin to grow.

 Early detection of prostate cancer means there is a better chance of recovery.
 You should be checked regularly if:

 Your family has a history of prostate cancer

 For more information, visit our prostate cancer awareness website here.